Blog

 Keep messages concise and focused

-Follow-up emails perform best when they are easy to scan and quick to understand.
+Follow-up emails perform best when they are easy to scan and quick to understand, which helps you respect the recipient's time.
 Avoid long explanations or multiple topics in one message.

-A single clear purpose, supported by one strong point, increases the likelihood of a response.
+A single clear purpose, supported by one strong point, increases the likelihood of a response, and key points are often easier to scan in bullet points.

 Vary your messaging approach

 Repeating the same email with minor wording changes rarely improves results.
-Shift angles between follow-ups.
+Shift angles between follow-ups to keep the request fresh.

 For example, focus on a different benefit, address a new pain point, share a brief success story, or ask a different qualifying question.
 This keeps the conversation fresh and relevant.